Phrase of the day: in the wake of

 Just in case you’re wondering, by the way, I passed on the broccoli and instead went for some chicken, three tomatoes, garlic, parsley, a couple of lemons and some bucatini pasta.
 Lovely, it was as well.

 Want to learn more with Lexical Lab?
-Take a language or teacher development course with us this summer.
+Take one of our online courses

 Leave a Reply